Lab 06 — Cloudflare Tunnel

 DNS propagation for Cloudflare-managed zones is typically under 30 seconds.

-trivial nginx response on that port to prove the end-to-end path.
+nginx response on that port to confirm the end-to-end path before adding the Worker in

-nginx is installed in the devcontainer.
+nginx is installed in the operator console.
 Configure a minimal server block:

 cat > /tmp/nginx-test.conf << 'EOF'